-As of March 31, 2009, CCG purchased natural gas from CEP in the Cherokee Basin.
+Through March 31, 2009, CCG purchased natural gas from CEP in the Cherokee Basin.
 The arrangement was reviewed by the conflicts committee of CEP's board of managers.
 The committee found that the arrangement was fair to and in the best interests of CEP.
-Through July 31, 2009, CEP has a guarantee from Constellation for payment of up to \$8 million for sales made to CCG.
-In addition, CCG also provided CEP a letter of credit to secure the payment for natural gas purchases which is for \$0.9 million through Wachovia Bank and expires on May 15, 2009.
-For the three months ended March 31, 2009, and March 31, 2008, CCG paid CEP \$5.5 million and \$3.3 million for natural gas purchases, respectively.
-See Note 16 for additional information.
+For the six months ended June 30, 2009, and June 30, 2008, CCG paid CEP \$5.7 million and \$8.7 million for natural gas purchases, respectively.